Ongoing Service Opportunities

 Becoming a volunteer

-We want each and every participant, family member, and volunteer to have the best possible experience!
+Gigi's Playhouse wants each and every participant, family member, and volunteer to have the best possible experience!
 Therefore, all interested volunteers are required to attend Volunteer Orientation.
-Please look at the calendar for upcoming orientation dates.Times and dates are periodically subject to change, so please check our calendar for the most up-to-date information.
-For any questions, please contact email@example.com
+Please look at the calendar for upcoming orientation dates.Times and dates are periodically subject to change, so please check their calendar for the most up-to-date information.
+For any questions, please contact firstname.lastname@example.org

-Volunteers are the heart of our organization and play a vital role at both our Ronald McDonald House and Ronald McDonald Family Room.
-Whether it’s coordinating a family activity, cooking a meal for our families through our Visiting Chef Program, or committing to a weekly shift, our volunteers make a tremendous difference in the lives of our families.
+Volunteers are the heart of their organization and play a vital role at both our Ronald McDonald House and Ronald McDonald Family Room.
+Whether it’s coordinating a family activity, cooking a meal for their families through our Visiting Chef Program, or committing to a weekly shift, our volunteers make a tremendous difference in the lives of our families.

 We are thrilled that you wish to share your time, talents, and energy to assist families with hospitalized children.
-Below are some of the various volunteer opportunities we offer:
+Below are some of the various volunteer opportunities thry offer:

 - Serve as a weekly individual volunteer